Do I need to register entry?

 Are any of your activities child friendly?

-Is jumping into the lake allowed off the boat?
+Is jumping into the lake allowed from the boat?

 It is encouraged!
-Show us your best bomb, the more water spray, the better.
+The crew will tell you when it's go time.
+Show us your best bomb - the more water spray, the better!

 Footer Waves